Alexei Navalny: Russia's vociferous opposition leader

-Anti-corruption campaigner Alexei Navalny, 38, has become the most prominent face of Russian opposition to President Vladimir Putin.
+Anti-corruption campaigner Alexei Navalny has long been the most prominent face of Russian opposition to President Vladimir Putin.

 Alexei Navalny - the basics